hansputera/tickgraf/README.md

 # Tictactoe Bot Game
-Play tictactoe game with telegram bot with your friend.
+Play tictactoe game with telegram bot and with your friend.

 # Dependencies
 - Telegraf (https://telegraf.js.org)